-The purpose of this site is to raise awareness about the need to archive
+The purpose of this site is to raise awareness of the need to archive audio and

-Of prime importance is everything on magnetic media, such as audio
+Of prime importance is everything on magnetic media.
+Such as; audio cassettes,

-deteriorating over time.
+tapes.
+They are deteriorating over time.
 Some of it may not be playable now.
 Not

-only is

-magnetic media degrading, but the equipment and expertise needed
+only is the magnetic media degrading, but the equipment and expertise needed

-to retrieve those ageing recordings is becoming increasingly more difficult to
+to retrieve those aging recordings is becoming increasingly more difficult to find.

-Still and moving pictures which exist on film (including negatives)
+Still and moving pictures which exist on photographic film (including negatives)

-can last considerably longer than your magnetic media when properly stored,
+can last considerably longer than your magnetic media when properly stored.

 digital realm as well.